 King Edward's tenure (1901-1910) is termed as Edwardian Period.
 The death of Queen Victoria in 1901 seems to appear as a defining moment in British literature.
 With King Edward's ascent to the throne, a new kind of liberalism permeated British culture and literature shared a remarkable affinity with it.
 Edward's rise in power begets a far relaxed atmosphere, being influenced by an array of social and cultural changes.
 Discussions regarding women's suffrage and the dissemination of education to lower-class children beyond the elementary level unfolded a new arena of liberal expectations.
-Edwardian Poetry epitomised the spirit of the times.
+Edwardian Poetry epitomized the spirit of the times.
 Henry Newbolt, John Masefield, Thomas Hardy, A.E.
 Housman, John Davison, and Rupert Brooke were the representative poets of the Edwardian era.
-What constitutes the fulcrum of Edwardian poetic sensibility is the increasing scepticism about language which led to many formal and aesthetic experimentations.
-Alongside this, increasing scepticism about the creative imagination comes as a marker of Edwardian poetry.
+What constitutes the fulcrum of Edwardian poetic sensibility is the increasing skepticism about language which led to many formal and aesthetic experimentations.
+Alongside this, increasing skepticism about the creative imagination comes as a marker of Edwardian poetry.
 Edwardian poetry's firm articulation of tradition played a pivotal role in shaping the British national and cultural identity.
 Growing demands for national heritage and the embedding of literature within it contributed to the invention of a tradition that remains the staple of British Literature.
-Overall, Edwardian poetry comes as a point of departure from the excessively sentimental moralising of Victorian poetry.
+Overall, Edwardian poetry.
 It shifts the paradigm to another dimension both extending and departing from the values of fin-de-siècle poetic sentiments and sensibilities.

-3.7.4 Georgian Poetry
+2.7.4.
+Georgian Poetry

 Georgian poetry is the name commonly ascribed to a group of poets who contributed to a series of anthologies titled Georgian Poetry (1912-22) edited by Edward Marsh.
 Marsh gave the title to the series with the hope that the accession of George V in 1910 will herald a new age of great poetry.
-John Drinkwater, Edmund Blunden, Ralph Hodgson, Edward Thomas, Harold Manroe, Rupert Brooke, Siegfried Sassoon, Robert Graves, Walter de la Mare, and A.E.
+John Drinkwater, Edmund Blunden, Ralph Hodgson, Edward Thomas, Harold Manroe, Rupert Brooke, Siegfried Sassoon, Robert Graves, Walter de la Mare, A.E.
 Housman are some of the major Georgian poets.
 Unlike their contemporaries, the Georgians did not have any specific goal or programme.
 They moved away from the overtly sentimental Victorian lyrics and opened up a new vista of English poetry that was buoyant, animated, and vibrant.
 Although it petered out within ten years, its resonances could be felt in the poetry of the later eras, especially in the poets of the thirties.
-Marsh, the editor of volumes mentioned earlier, considered that poetry should be intelligible, musical, and 'racy' - by 'raciness' he meant intensity of thought and feeling.
-Rupert Brooke greatly embodied these qualities.
+Marsh, the editor of volumes mentioned earlier, considered that poetry should be intelligible, musical, and 'racy'- by 'raciness' he meant intensity of thought and feeling.
+Rupert Brooke greatlyembodied these qualities.

-3.7.5 Modernism: A Historical Timeline
+2.7.5.
+Modernism : A Historical Timeline

-Europe was gradually moving away from traditional mindset as new discoveries and inventions were taking place and findings of new researches such as those of Charles Darwin, Karl Marx, and Sigmund Freud unsettled the old concepts and ways of thinking.
+Europewas gradually moving away from traditional mindset as new discoveries and inventions were taking place and findings of new researches such as those of Charles Darwin, Karl Marx, and Sigmund Freud unsettled the old concepts and ways of thinking.
 We need to have some idea about these landmark events in order to understand the roots of cultural modernism.
 Given below is a time chart that documents the years of such landmark publications and events.
 This chart is mainly focused on events/publications that took place in Europe and England.